Mobile navigation

 The Perth and Kinross Educational Psychology Service draws upon on the concept of 'learning organisations' whereby we actively seek knowledge about our effectiveness and operate systems which transfer the learning into better practice (Senge 1990).
 We aim to gather, process, and act upon information in ways best suited to their purposes, get feedback on services, continuously refine ourselves and are "open systems" sensitive to the external context (Brandt, 1997).

 We operate a model of continuous improvement of service delivery.
 This is achieved through robust self-evaluation, consultation with stakeholders, practitioner reflection and professional development.
-The service therefore aims to have a self-evaluation framework that gathers proportionate but robust data, in order to learn more about the extent that it meets its aims and those of ECS, and the impact it has on outcomes for children, young people and families.
+The Service therefore aims to have a self-evaluation framework that gathers proportionate but robust data, in order to learn more about the extent that it meets its aims and those of Education and Learning, and the impact it has on outcomes for children, young people and families.

 Giving us feedback